MicheliniDev/KarmelitaPrime/README.md

 # General Changes

+- The Enemy Arena before the fight is completely skipped.
 - Contact damage is disabled on Karmelita when she's not attacking.
 - Nail Clashes now give silk and do damage to the boss (even on the projectiles).
 - A full recoloring for her sprite.